algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 source : [Wikipedia](https://fr.wikipedia.org/wiki/Règlement_général_sur_la_protection_des_données)

 [^3]: **integrity**
 The quality of being whole and complete.
-It's the fact that an information is certified as true and we can believe on it. source : [Cambridge dictionnary](https://dictionary.cambridge.org/fr/dictionnaire/anglais/integrity)
+It's the fact that information is certified as true and we can believe it. source : [Cambridge dictionnary](https://dictionary.cambridge.org/fr/dictionnaire/anglais/integrity)

 [^4]: **flora and fauna**